 Keys Currently have a variety of emergency Crisis intervention placements available.

-- Active8 offers placements for 5 young people and is located on the Isle of Anglesey.
+- Active8 offers placements for 5 young people located on the Isle of Anglesey.

-- Arthog offers placements for 5 young people and is located in Gwynedd.
+- Arthog offers placements for 5 young people located in Gwynedd.

 - Both Active8 and Arthog are registered with CSSiW.

-- Crisis Care offers placements for 8 young people and is located in Shropshire.
+- Crisis Care offers placements for 8 young people located in Shropshire.

-- Moorland view is a relatively new service which offers placements for up to 6 young people and is located in Lancashire
+- Moorland view is a relatively new service which offers placements for up to 6 young people in Lancashire.

 - Crisis Care and Moorland View are registered with Ofsted.